django-functest/django-functest/docs/tips.rst

 If these fail, they fail with a timeout, which means they wait a long time before failing.
 This is a bit annoying, but it’s usually better than the alternative.

+Some of the builtin positive assertions automatically insert waits for you — for example meth:`~django_functest.FuncCommonApi.assertTextPresent` will automatically wait for the specified element (``body`` by default) to be present.

 Use FuncBaseMixin